 Book blogs are the best, aren’t they?
 We obviously think so.
 And it appears you do too.
-What are you doing here if you don’t like book blogs?
+What are you doing at Hooked To Books if you don’t like blogs about books?

 Have you ever considered blogging for money?
-Start a book blog.
+If so, you may want to start a book blog!

 - Profits ($$$)

-I don’t mean to over-spiritualize a matter that you might see as dollars and words, but I’m just telling it like it is for me.
+I don’t mean to over-spiritualize a matter that you might see as dollars and words.
+I’m just telling it like it is for me.

 But I would strongly encourage you to do work that feels purposeful to you.

 What content is going to be around for a long time?